psb/bucklescript.github.io/docs/function.md

 var el = document.getElementById("myId");
 ```

-In a `bs.send`, the object is always the first argument.
-Actual arguments of the method follow (this is a bit what modern OOP objects are really).
+In a `bs.send` the object is always the first argument.
+Actual arguments of the method follow (this is a bit like modern OOP objects).

 ### Chaining

-Ever used `foo().bar().baz()` chaining ("fluent api") in JS OOP?
-We can model that in BuckleScript too, through the fast pipe operator described in the next section.
+Have you ever used `foo().bar().baz()` chaining ("fluent api") in JS OOP?
+We can model this in BuckleScript using the fast pipe operator, which is described in its [own](fast-pipe.md) section.

 ## Variadic Function Arguments

-You might have JS functions that take an arbitrary amount of arguments.
-BuckleScript supports modeling those, under the condition that the arbitrary arguments part is homogenous (aka of the same type).
-If so, add `bs.splice` to your `external`.
+You might have JS functions that take an arbitrary number of arguments.
+BuckleScript supports modeling those under the condition that the arbitrary arguments are homogenous (i.e., of the same type).
+To do so, add `bs.splice` to your `external`.

 ```ocaml
 external join : string array -> string = "" [@@bs.module "path"] [@@bs.splice]